DiriectorDoc/Image-Licensing/README.md

 ## Checklist
 ![Checklist](https://diriectordoc.github.io/img/Example-Checklist.png)

-As owner, I herby release this image under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+As the owner, I hereby release this image under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 ### You are free to:
 **Share** — copy and redistribute the material in any medium or format.